Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Supporting Information

-The Supplement Information is provided as a separate PDF file.
-The SI provides detailed derivations, parameter tables, and additional figures that support the main text:(i) Section~1 (constants, geometry, and spectral model): solar/blackbody spectral definitions and constants; (ii) Section~2 (single-junction detailed balance): full detailed-balance derivations, including the Lambert-$W$ maximum-power condition; (iii) Section~3 (unlimited-junction split-spectrum multijunction model): the dynamic-programming (DP) optimizer used to compute optimal bandgap ladders for arbitrary $N$ and its discretization/convergence checks; (iv) Section~4 (reciprocity, emission channels, and the role of mirrors): reciprocity-based voltage-loss and entropy-loss decompositions, including the role of external radiative efficiency (ERE) and optical outcoupling; (v) Section~5 (luminescent coupling chain model): the luminescent-coupling chain model, together with the definition and computation of the upward emitted luminescence power and a coupling thermalization/heat proxy; (vi) Section~6 (TMD optical response and excitonic absorptance model): a TMD material database (representative bandgaps, excitonic absorption spectra, and representative $n(\lambda)$/$k(\lambda)$ dispersion conventions) and mapping of candidate stacks to the representative $N=5$ target ladder; (vii) Section~7 (nanophotonic bounds and Miller thickness constraints): nanophotonic bounds and thickness constraints relevant to ultrathin absorbers; (viii) Section~8 (nonreciprocal multijunction benchmark); (ix) Section~9 (extended bandgap-ladder tables for reproducibility); (x) Section~10 (additional figures for the representative $N=5$ stack; Figures~S1 and S2); (xi) Section~11 (full ladder lists in text form).
+The Supporting Information consists of (i) Section~1 (constants, geometry, and spectral model): solar/blackbody spectral definitions and constants; (ii) Section~2 (single-junction detailed balance): full detailed-balance derivations, including the Lambert-$W$ maximum-power condition; (iii) Section~3 (unlimited-junction split-spectrum multijunction model): the dynamic-programming (DP) optimizer used to compute optimal bandgap ladders for arbitrary $N$ and its discretization/convergence checks; (iv) Section~4 (reciprocity, emission channels, and the role of mirrors): reciprocity-based voltage-loss and entropy-loss decompositions, including the role of ERE and optical outcoupling; (v) Section~5 (luminescent coupling chain model): the luminescent-coupling chain model, together with the definition and computation of the upward emitted luminescence power and a coupling thermalization/heat proxy; (vi) Section~6 (TMD optical response and excitonic absorptance model): a TMD material database (representative bandgaps, excitonic absorption spectra, and representative $n(\lambda)$/$k(\lambda)$ dispersion conventions), exciton-dissociation/transport derating, mapping of candidate stacks to the representative $N=5$ target ladder, and additional figures for the representative $N=5$ stack (Figures~S1 and S2)); (vii) Section~7 (nanophotonic bounds and Miller thickness constraints): nanophotonic bounds and thickness constraints relevant to ultrathin absorbers; (viii) Section~8 (extended bandgap-ladder tables for reproducibility and bottom-cell bandgap sensitivity); (ix) Section~9 (nonreciprocal multijunction benchmark); (x) Section~10 (full ladder lists in text form).